 Balance and Coordination - Utilizing Unstable Surface

-Pawel Wencel is the co-creator and host of Uncharted Performance, website and podcast dedicated to maximizing our potential inside and outside of the gym, as well as Coach and Media Director at Black Flag Athletics.
-Pawel possesses over 15 years of experience in strength training through the exploration and adaptation of various training methods, including CrossFit, Olympic Weightlifting, Strongman, Powerlifting, and Bodybuilding.
+Pawel Wencel is the head Olympic Weightlifting coach of at Black Flag Barbell, Assistant Coach and Media Director at Black Flag Athletics, and co-host of Black Flag Radio.
+Pawel possesses over 15 years of experience in strength training through the exploration and adaptation of various training methods, including Olympic Weightlifting, CrossFit, Strongman, Powerlifting, and Bodybuilding.
+He holds the following certifications: USAW Level 1 Sports Performance Coach, USAW Program Design, Catalyst Athletics Level 1, CrossFit Level 1, CrossFit Scaling, and FMS Level 1.
 He is keen on athletes, members and clients utilizing their strength and movement practice to get outside, travel, hike, and find adventure outside the confines of the gym.
-He holds the following certifications: CrossFit Level 1, CrossFit Scaling, FMS Level 1, and USAW Level 1.
-His claim to fame is a great set of legs :) For more of Uncharted Performance check them out on their website, Facebook, Instagram, and Twitter and whenever in Cleveland come visit Black Flag.
-The Podcast is available on iTunes, Stitcher, and Google Play.
+His claim to fame is his great set of legs :) For more of Black Flag Radio catch the podcasts on iTunes, Stitcher, and Google Play.